pingcap/docs-tidb-operator/en/tips.md

 > **Warning:**
 >
-> Configuring forceful upgrade causes replication latency increase.
+> Configuring forceful upgrade causes replication latency to increase.
 It is not recommended for a production environment.